devTy33/Ercot-Grid-Data-Visualization/README.md

 # Ercot-Grid-Data-Visualization
-Python script to visualize frequency oscilation points in the Texas ERCOT power grid
+Python script to visualize frequency oscillation points in the Texas ERCOT power grid.

+The script itself relies on a number of input files that can be found in the src folder.

+What this program tries to accomplish: